lamdu/lamdu/CONTRIBUTING.md

 # Contributors wanted

-Lamdu is an open-source project passionately developed by [Peaker](https://github.com/Peaker) and [yairchu](https://github.com/yairchu), part-time since late 2011.
+Lamdu is an open-source project passionately developed by [Eyal Lotem](https://github.com/Peaker) and [Yair Chuchem](https://github.com/yairchu), part-time since late 2011.

 We'd love for more contributors who share our dream to join our cause and help us realize it!